openbakery/timetracker/README.md

 * Install [Gradle](http://gradle.org)
 * Run 'gradle jettyRun'
 * Open the URL http://localhost:8080/timetracker in your browser
-* Login in using username admin with the default password admin
+* Login using username admin with the default password admin